This guide will help you understand the nuances of cost plus pricing and how to implement it in your business.

 Getting your pricing right is famously one of the hardest aspects of any business strategy... but it can also make the biggest impact on your profit.
 It's important to do your homework first and understand all the possible pricing options so you can make an informed decision about what would be best for your business.

 With that in mind, in this article we’ll look at one of the three possible pricing strategies typically adopted by businesses.
-Those three strategies are Competitive Based Pricing, Value Based Pricing and Cost Plus Pricing.
+Those three strategies are Competitive Based Pricing, Value Based Pricing and Cost Plus Pricing method.
 Here we'll look at Cost Plus, probably the simplest of the strategies.
 Adopting a Cost Plus approach is the easiest way to cost your products and services but has a number of drawbacks compared to the alternatives.
 Is it right for you?
 Let’s read on and find out more…

 What is Cost Plus Pricing?